r3bl-org/r3bl-open-core/README.md

 This library provides utility functions:

-1. Thread safe asynchronous Redux library (uses `tokio` to run subscribers and middleware in parallel).
-The reducer functions are run single threaded.
+1. Thread safe asynchronous Redux library (uses Tokio to run subscribers and middleware in separate tasks).
+The reducer functions are run in sequence (not in Tokio tasks).
 2. Non binary tree data structure inspired by memory arenas, that is thread safe and supports parallel tree walking.
 3. Functions to unwrap deeply nested objects inspired by Kotlin scope functions.